-With the new financial year fast approaching it is important to plan ahead.
-Advivo have put together our top 5 things to complete before this end of financial year.
+With the new financial year now here, it is important to plan ahead.
+The Advivo team has put together our top 5 steps you should implement in your business to prepare for the year ahead.

 Now is a great time to check the health status of your business.
 Completing a review of your financials can provide clarity on liquidity, solvency, profitability, and return on investment for you and your business.

-This is about understanding the current position and performance of your business and can be used to identify your business’ strengths, weaknesses, opportunities and threats.
-This will help recognise areas for improvement and options for the potential strategic direction of your business.
-We have a range of business tools to help with this, be sure to contact us today!
+This is about understanding the current position and performance of your business and can be used to identify your business’s strengths, weaknesses, opportunities, and threats.
+This will help you to recognise areas for improvement and options for the potential strategic direction of your business.
+We have a range of business tools to help with this, such as the Future Fitness 3 Way Report.

 2. Strategic Planning – This is about your ‘Where’.

-Having a clear understanding of your current position and results, revisit your strategic plan.
-If you don’t have one, make one.
-It doesn’t need to be complex, but it does need to be specific for your business (see this link for help).
-A key inclusion should be an analysis of your business’ current market and predictions on future developments.
+After establishing a clear understanding of your current position and results, revisit your strategic plan.
+If you don’t have one, work with us to create one.
+It doesn’t need to be complex, but it does need to be specific for your business.
+A key inclusion should be an analysis of your business’s current market and predictions on future developments.

-Your strategic plan should reflect the objectives of your business, but we also recommend it considers objectives for you as the business owner and your personal goals.
-Anyone managing a team will understand the importance of this and it should be no different for yourself.
+Your strategic plan should reflect the objectives of your business, but we also recommend that it considers objectives for you as the business owner and your personal goals.
+Anyone managing a team will understand the importance of this – and it should be no different for you.

-If any weaknesses were highlighted during your financial health-check, your strategic plan can allow you to identify the key actions, complete with responsibilities and due dates for how best to address them.
-Each strategy documented should have time-based goal which are measurable.
+If any weaknesses were highlighted during your financial health check, your strategic plan should identify the key actions, complete with responsibilities and due dates for how best to address them.
+Each strategy documented should have time-based goals which are measurable.
 Advivo offers strategic planning tools and services to assist with exactly this type of process such as our One Page Plan.

 3. Budget and forecasting for the new financial year

-Your budget should be regularly monitored against your actual results so as adjustments can be made as required.
+Your budget should be regularly monitored against your actual results so that adjustments can be made as required.

 4. Review your risk management